Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (1) Risks related to recruiting and retaining highly skilled personnel (Especially significant risk)

 Our business depends on the continued employment of our senior management, engineers and other technical personnel, many of whom would be extremely difficult to replace.
 A wave of technological innovation is arriving and we are on the brink of whether or not we can ride on the wave.
 NIDEC will need to develop a system to additionally hire, train, integrate and utilize human resources with a high level of knowledge of new markets, such as AI and IoT, and significant numbers of highly skilled human resources.
 The competition is intense worldwide for recruiting such personnel, and if NIDEC may be unable to attract such additional personnel, NIDEC could lose the opportunity to ride on the wave of technological innovation.
+In order to achieve sales of 10 trillion yen in fiscal 2030, NIDEC is promoting three reforms of its personnel system: the evaluation system, grading system, and compensation system.
+To thoroughly implement the merit-based and performance-based system, we will strive to employ highly specialized human resources, secure executive human resources, and strengthen the development process by conducting flexible evaluations and remuneration based on results, smooth personnel changes based on the right person for the right job, and human resource development.

 (2) Risks related to our research and development